 Tens of thousands of Americans lined the railroad route and paid their respects to their fallen leader during the train’s solemn progression through the North.
 Lincoln and his son, Willie, who died in the White House of typhoid fever in 1862, were interred on May 4, 1865, at Oak Ridge Cemetery near Springfield.
 Mary Todd Lincoln was so devastated that she took to her bed for weeks and missed the funeral.
 She was soon outcast from society for her vocal grief.

 As the nation mourned, Union soldiers were hot on the trail of John Wilkes Booth, who many in the audience had immediately recognized.
 After fleeing the capital, he and an accomplice, David Herold, made their way across the Anacostia River and headed toward southern Maryland.

 The pair stopped at the home of Samuel Mudd, a doctor who treated Booth’s broken leg.
 (Mudd’s actions earned him a life sentence that was later commuted.)
 They then sought refuge from Thomas A. Jones, a Confederate agent, before securing a boat to row across the Potomac to Virginia.

-On April 26, Union troops surrounded the Virginia farmhouse where Booth and Herold were hiding out and set fire to it, hoping to flush the fugitives out.
+On April 26, Union troops surrounded the Virginia barn where Booth and Herold were hiding out and set fire to it, hoping to flush the fugitives out.
 Herold surrendered but Booth remained inside.
 As the blaze intensified, a sergeant shot Booth in the neck, allegedly because the assassin had raised his gun as if to shoot.

 Carried out of the building alive, Booth lingered for three hours before gazing at his hands and uttering his last words: “Useless, useless.”